McStasMcXtrace/Schools/2024/NECSA_October_2024/03_Wednesday_October_9th/13_McXtrace_sources_and_monitors/README.md

 #### `Undulator`: a compact series of alternating dipoles

 [Undulators](https://en.wikipedia.org/wiki/Undulator) result from an evolution of wiggler, using a compact layout.
-The spatial magnetic period λ<sub>u</sub> is usually smaller, and the magnetic field is high.
+The spatial magnetic period $\lambda_u$ is usually smaller, and the magnetic field is high.
 The strength parameter K is smaller than 1, so that the electron beam oscillations overlap and the x-ray generated spectrum shows interference (the undulator resonance orders), and